 Our investment adviser employs an investment rating system to categorize our investments.
 See "Business-Ongoing Relationships With and Monitoring of Portfolio Companies."
-We believe at as of October 8, 2004, the weighted average investment grade of the debt in our portfolio is and the weighted average yield of such debt is approximately % (computed as (a) the annual stated interest rate plus the annual amortization of loan origination fees, original issue discount and market discount on accruing loans and debt, divided by (b) total loans and debt at value).
-No loan origination fees or original issue discount are currently included in our portfolio.
+We believe at as of December 31, 2004, the weighted average investment grade of the debt in our portfolio is 3.0.
+As of December 31, 2004, the weighted average yield of the debt and income producing equity securities in our portfolio was approximately 12.22% (computed as (a) the annual stated interest rate (or, in the case of equity securities, dividend rate) plus the annual amortization of loan, origination fees, original issue discount and market discount on accruing loans, debt and income producing equity securities) divided by (b) total loans, debt and income producing equity securities at value.